0xa10/tadirankit/README.md

 ## Running

-You can run the server directly, the only thing you have to explictly set is the target ip and listen port:
+You can run the server directly, the only thing you have to explictly set is the target ip:

 ```bash
 TARGET_IP=192.168.1.100 node src/main.js